Decoding AOSP Folder Structure for Developers

 ARCH=arm64 scripts/kconfig/merge_config.sh your_platform_defconfig android-base.config android-recommended.config

-3. Verify the generated .config file, ensure compliance with android-base-conditional.xml, and rebuild the kernel.
+3. Verify the generated .config file, ensure compliance with android-base-conditional.xml, and rebuild the android kernel folder artifacts.

-The system/ directory houses essential system components that are used across the Android platform.
+The android system folder houses essential system components that are used across the Android platform.
 It includes system libraries, utilities, and other key infrastructure.
+The android system folder is where you would make changes when working on low-level platform behavior — modifications here directly impact how Android initializes and runs core services.

 Key Subdirectories:

-• system/core/: Contains the essential core libraries that Android depends on.
+• system/core/: Contains the essential core libraries that the android system folder depends on.
 This includes things like libc, libm, and other standard C libraries, as well as utilities like the init system and runtime.

 • system/bt/: Includes the Bluetooth stack, which Android uses to manage Bluetooth devices and connectivity.
 It contains both the user-space and kernel components.